Myllykosken Pallo −47: Veikkausliiga

 MyPa played continuously in the Veikkausliiga from 1992 to 2014.
 From 1993 to 1996 they were runners up four consecutive times under the control of Harri Kampman.
 They won a first Finnish Cup in 1992, and a second in 1995.
 In 1997 Timo Liekoski was named as the manager of the club, but his employment lasted only one season.
 He was replaced by Juha Malinen.
-From 1999 to 2001, under the control of Malinen MyPa, they finished third three times in a row, and finished second in 2002.
+From 1999 to 2001, under the control of Malinen, MyPa finished third three times in a row, and finished second in 2002.
 After the 2003 season Malinen was replaced by Ilkka Mäkelä.
-Though dropping to 8th in the league, in 2004 MyPa won a third Finnish Cup, and the next season won their first Finnish championship.
+Though dropping to 8th in the league, in 2004 MyPa won a third Finnish Cup, and the following season won their first league championship.
 The seasons following the championship were marked by mixed success.
 Mäkelä resigned during the 2007 season after a series of losses, and the former assistant coach Janne Hyppönen became the new manager.
 Hyppönen was sacked in September 2008 and assistant Janne Lindberg took over in a caretaker capacity for the rest of the season.
-The 2009 season under Lindberg MYPA finished ninth, which was their worst placement in Veikkausliiga.
+In the 2009 season the club changed their spelling from 'MyPa' to 'MYPA'.
+In the same season under Lindberg MYPA finished ninth, which was their worst placement in Veikkausliiga.
 MYPA was denied league licence for the 2015 season due to financial troubles, and after at first having accepted a place in the second tier Ykkönen, finally withdrew from all professional football on February 13th 2015.

 Return

-MYPA made a return in the 2017 season earning a place from Inkeroisten Purha in the fourth tier Kolmonen due to Purha having difficulties gathering a team for the upcoming season.
+MYPA made a return in the 2017 season earning a place from Purha in the Finnish third division Kolmonen due to Purha having difficulties gathering a team for the upcoming season.

-In the 2017 Kolmonen season MYPA didn't lose a single game and was promoted to third tier Kakkonen.
-Playing in group A of the second division MYPA continued their positive endeavours and won the group, which granted them a place in the promotion playoffs to Ykkönen.
+In the 2017 Kolmonen season MYPA didn't lose a single match and was promoted to the second division Kakkonen.
+Playing in Group A of the second division, MYPA continued their positive endeavors by winning their group, which granted them a place in the promotion playoffs to Ykkönen.
 They lost the following playoffs to Tampereen Pallo-Veikot.

 Due to PS Kemi relinquishing their place in Ykkönen after getting relegated from Veikkausliiga, MYPA received an invitation to join Ykkönen on their place as first in line for the 2019 season.
 MYPA accepted the offer and played in Ykkönen for the next two seasons.
-After struggling on a higher level.
-MYPA was relegated in the 2020 Ykkönen back to Kakkonen.
-Losing many key players after getting relegated, MYPA's struggles continued and after the season in Kakkonen was relegated back into Kolmonen.
-After the season MYPA changed their club name's spelling back into 'MyPa'.
+After struggling on a higher level, MYPA was relegated in the 2020 Ykkönen back to Kakkonen.
+Losing many key players after getting relegated, MYPA's struggles continued and was relegated back into Kolmonen.
+After the 2021 season MYPA changed their club name's spelling back into 'MyPa'.